Skip to main content

 Rattan furniture, pot plants to add spot colour and an Ornamental lamp.

-Essentially, it’s all about: Simplicity over bling, and experiences over things
+Essentially, it’s all about simplicity over bling, and experiences over things

 Here are seven clever tips from Lodgify on creating a luxury feel for your holiday cottage without spending a fortune.